Chamusuke/unitree_autoware_docker/README.md

 ```

 # unitree control
--Manual keybord control
+## Manual keybord control

+![localization_system](https://github.com/Chamusuke/unitree_autoware_docker/assets/120120108/1721a68d-544a-4769-88eb-1519988e03d6)

 If it does not start, you must enter the commands one at a time.

-![localization_system](https://github.com/Chamusuke/unitree_autoware_docker/assets/120120108/1721a68d-544a-4769-88eb-1519988e03d6)

 ```
 cd ~/shared_dir/launch_sh/manual_control